📚 Regional Mango Names Guide

 | Banganapalli | Medium | Banganapalli is much larger, more acidic, and slightly more fibrous. |

-The Badami is often sold as 'Alphonso' in South Indian markets, but you can reliably tell the difference by its silhouette: the Badami is oblong and slightly elongated, while the true Alphonso is nearly round and more plump.
-Taste-wise, the Badami is slightly less acidic than the Ratnagiri Alphonso, offering a smoother, milder sweetness that is exceptionally well-suited for high-end desserts and mango pulp.
+Badami vs Alphonso: Often sold as 'Alphonso' in South Indian markets, you can tell them apart by silhouette: Badami is oblong and slightly elongated, while true Alphonso is nearly round and plump.
+Taste-wise, Badami is slightly less acidic than Ratnagiri Alphonso, offering a smoother, milder sweetness that is exceptionally well-suited for desserts.
+The following verdict table summarizes the differences:

 Historically integrated into Southern Indian culture, Badami has been cultivated in Karnataka for generations.
 It is named after its smooth, almond-like shape (Badam) and has served as a cultural bridge, offering an affordable premium experience compared to the expensive Konkan Alphonso.